Club Welfare Support

 TALK about what’s going on

 Knowing what to say can sometimes be difficult.
 You might not be sure how to start a conversation with them, or you might be worried about saying the wrong thing.
 You could say things like “I’ve noticed that you seem a bit down lately”, or perhaps, “You seem like you are really down, and not yourself, I really want to help you.
 Is there anything I can do?”
-Showing that you are willing to listen to what is going on can be really supportive of your friend.
+Showing that you are willing to listen to what is going on can be really supportive of the other person.
 You don’t need to have all the answers.

 SEEK help together

-Encourage your friend to get some support.
+Encourage them to get some support.
 They might want to start by talking with their family about has been going on or they may prefer to talk with someone that they do not know, like a doctor or health professional.
 You could help them to find and arrange an appointment with a health professional; you might even offer to go with them to their first appointment to help them feel more relaxed about it.
 If they don’t feel comfortable with the first health professional, then you could help them find another.